CityOfZion/wallet-connect-sdk/README.md

 - [How to test my dApp?](#how-to-test-my-dapp)

 ## Why do I need Wallet Connect in my dApp?
-Almost every dApp needs user's authentication to send a signed transaction to the blockchain, the most common scenery is when the client-side application needs to call a SmartContract method that needs the user's Account.
+Almost every dApp needs user's authentication to send a signed transaction to the blockchain.
+From minting tokens to making a simple transfer, users must always sign their transactions whenever the client-side application needs to call a SmartContract method that requires the user's Account.

-Without a solution like Wallet Connect's integration the user would need to trust his privateKey to the dApp, which is a huge security issue, the dApp could simply use it maliciously stealing the user's funds or signing something not approved by the user.
+Signing a transaction means that, without a solution like Wallet Connect's integration, the user would need to trust his privateKey to the dApp.
+For obvious reasons, outside of testing environments, this is a huge security issue, as the dApp could simply use it maliciously stealing funds or signing something not approved by the user.

-Wallet Connect is the most famous solution to avoid this problem, and it's already used by many dApps and users.
+[Wallet Connect](https://walletconnect.org/) is an established solution to tackle this issue, and it's already used by many dApps and users.

 ## Usage example video
 ![Video](demo.gif)